top of page

 Our Founders

-The Prostate Forum was founded by Bill Dehn, (now deceased, of ALS) and Murray Corwin, who is a Prostate Cancer survivor.
-Bill and Murray met in 1991 at a hospital support group meeting.
-They went to the meeting to pass out general information based on their own personal experiences and they were asked not to return.
-In December 1991, they decided to start an independent group of their own which would have the freedom to speak about and discuss the disease without any censorship or restrictions.
-In March 1992, they had a meeting place, a flyer, and a core group of thirteen men!
+The Prostate Forum of Orange County (PFOC) was founded in 1992 by the late Bill Dehn and Murray Corwin.
+Both men had Prostate Cancer (PCa) but neither died from it - Bill succumbed to ALS and Murray following a stroke.
+These men met in 1991 at a hospital support group where they shared their own personal experiences with PCa but they were then asked not to return.
+Undeterred, they founded their own group and by March of 1992 they had a meeting place, a flyer, and a core group of 13 men.

 Come to an upcoming meeting!